 Car Parks and On Street Parking

 Newcastle City Council operates 8 city centre multi-storey car parks and a network of surface car parks across the city.
-The Alive after Five initiative supports the evening economy for businesses in the city centre by providing free parking in all council operated multi-storey car parks after 5pm from Monday to Saturday (with the exception of Stadium car park).
+The Alive after Five initiative supports the evening economy for businesses in the city centre by providing free parking in all council operated multi-storey car parks after 5pm all days (with the exception of Stadium car park).
 There are bays within the car parks, such as Season Ticket permit bays (previously known as Citypark permit bays); electric vehicle charging bays; car club bays and disabled bays where the Alive after Five promotion does not apply as these bays are reserved for certain motorists only.
 Alive after Five is not in operation in any of the Council operated surface car parks and the tariff boards will confirm charging periods.

 For general queries regarding areas where you can park please contact Parking Services on 0191 261 4503 (between 8.00am and 6.00pm, all days) please leave a voicemail and your call will be returned.